 - 2. If removed previously, install the nozzle housings in the injection manifold plate.
-Refer to Section 6.14.2 for more information. - 3.
-If the manifold has lifting points, do the following a.
-Install hoist ring in the designated lifting points marked on the manifold
+Refer to Section 6.10 for more information. - 3.
+If the manifold has lifting points, do the following:

 Crushing hazard - risk of death or serious injury.
 Inadequate lifting equipment could fail and cause death or serious injury.
 Make sure all lifting equipment is rated for the load and in safe operating condition.